CatcherInThePy/learning-llms/README.md

-# learning-llms
+# Learning Large Language Models (LLMs)
-Collection of valuable resources and interesting concepts I have encountered throughout my learning journey, with a focus on large language models
+This repository is a collection of valuable resources and interesting concepts I have encountered throughout my learning journey, with a focus on large language models.
+It covers a range of essential concepts as well as new and interesting topics to explore.
+Feel free to explore the [learning-resources.md](learning-resources.md) for a curated list of useful links and concepts.